 As I mentioned in an earlier post, Idyllwild is a cozy little mountain top community located above the San Jacinto Mountains in Riverside County.
 The village itself is quaint and beautiful, especially during the winter time.
 It does snow in Idyllwild, but there is no snow skiing allowed.
 Therefore, it is typically not as crowded as other mountain communities such as Wrightwood or Big Bear.

 My family has been to Mt.
 Baldy twice.
-Once, last year to take go snow tubing at Mt.
-Baldy’s Tubing Park, and earlier this week to play in the snow.
+Once, in 2016 to go snow tubing at Mt.
+Baldy’s Tubing Park, and in 2017 to play in the snow.
 You can easily get to Mt.
 Baldy in about 1 and 15 minutes from anywhere in Orange County.
 At the top of the mountain, they offer skiing, snowboarding, and tubing.
 My favorite part about Mt.
 Baldy is that you don’t have to go very far up the mountain to find the snow.
-On Thursday, my children and I went half way up and stopped on the side of the road to play.
-We also brought our own snow sleds too!
+My children and I like to go half way up and then stop on the side of the road to play.
+We also bring our own snow sleds.

 Back in 2010, my family and I rented a time share and spent the weekend in Palm Springs.
 While in town, we took the Palm Springs Aerial Tramway to enjoy the view of the valley and play in the snow at the top of the mountain.
 The Palm Springs Aerial Tramway starts at Valley Station and travels more than 5,800 feet up to Mountain Station in the Mt.
 San Jacinto State Park.
 There’s plenty to do once you reach the top including snow shoeing and cross country skiing.